SSCHAcode/python-sscha/README.md

 ### 4. Run Tests (Optional)

-The project includes tests, you need to install pytest and uncomment the last two lines of 'meson.build' to work.
+The project includes tests, you need to install pytest and uncomment the last line of 'meson.build' to work.
 You can run them with:

 ```bash
 meson test